dmjtsh/huawei_course/7-differentiator/README.md

 ## Another Features
 **Python Graphs**
-You can plot Tree Graph, by using function PlotTreeGraph, it will automatically generate .py file with graph and will open it.
+You can plot Tree Graph, by using function PlotTreeGraph, it will automatically generate .py file with graph and will open it:
 ```c
 PlotTreeGraph(&expr_tree, "Graph");
 ```